Grants, Scholarships & Loans

 Federal PELL Grant

 - The Federal PELL Grant is the largest federal grant program for students from low-middle income families, and does not need to be repaid.
 The amount that a student can receive depends upon their college’s cost of attendance, family size and the family’s financial situation.
-In 2010-11, the maximum Pell grant awarded was $5,550.
+In 2015-16, the maximum Pell grant awarded will be $5,775.
 The size of the program and amount of aid available are determined by congressional appropriation levels.
 More information

 Supplemental Education Opportunity Grant